uoregon-libraries/podman-rsync-proxy/README.md

 #### Configuration (Optional)

 You can create a file at `/etc/default/podman-rsync` to override default settings in the script.
-There are currently two variables in use:
+These variables are currently available:

 - `RSYNC_SERVICE_NAME`: The name of the service in your `compose.yml` file.
   Defaults to `rsync-proxy`.
 - `RSYNC_PROJECT_ROOT`: The base directory where your podman compose projects are located.
 Defaults to `/opt/podman-apps`.
+- `RSYNC_LOG_FILE`: A full path to a log file if you want high-level information telling you when certain pieces of the script were executed.
+If left empty, no logs will be created.

 ### Set up sudoers

-To allow developers to use the above script as rsync's `rsh` value, they have to be able to sudo to `sir_podman` and execute the script *without* having to authenticate.
+To allow developers to use the above script as rsync's `rsh` value, they have to be able to execute the script as `sir_podman` *without* having to authenticate.
 This requires a carefully constructed rule in `/etc/sudoers.d`.

 **Warning:** This is the most security-sensitive step.
 The rule must be as